-Managed instance groups offer autoscaling capabilities that allow you to automatically add or remove instances from a managed instance group based on increases or decreases in load.
+Managed instance groups offer autoscaling capabilities that allow you to automatically add or delete instances from a managed instance group based on increases or decreases in load.
 Autoscaling helps your applications gracefully handle increases in traffic and reduces cost when the need for resources is lower.
 You just define the autoscaling policy and the autoscaler performs automatic scaling based on the measured load.

 Autoscaling works by scaling up or down your instance group.
-That is, it adds more instances to your instance group when there is more load (upscaling), and removes instances when the need for instances is lowered (downscaling).
+That is, it adds more instances to your instance group when there is more load (upscaling), and deletes instances when the need for instances is lowered (downscaling).

 Autoscaling uses the following fundamental concepts and services.

 Managed instance groups

 Autoscaling is a feature of managed instance groups.
 A managed instance group is a pool of homogeneous instances, created from a common instance template.
-An autoscaler adds or remove instances from a managed instance group.
+An autoscaler adds or deletes instances from a managed instance group.
 Although Compute Engine has both managed and unmanaged instance groups, only managed instance groups can be used with autoscaler.

 To understand the difference between a managed instance group and unmanaged instance group, see the Instance Groups documentation.